Discussion and Q&A, Moderated by Gwen Gordon (U Penn)

 Local Contexts provides legal, extra-legal, and educational strategies (including the TK Labels system) for navigating copyright law and creating new options for Indigenous control over vital cultural heritage.
 Anderson has also been involved with The Biocultural (BC) Labels Initiative and ENRICH (Equity in Indigenous Research and Innovation Co-ordinating Hub).
 By providing strategic resources and practical solutions, both of these collective initiatives are working towards a new paradigm of rights and responsibilities that recognizes the inherent sovereignty that Indigenous communities have over cultural heritage and data.

-Wayne Modest is the head of the Research Center of Material Culture, housed within the trio of ethnographic museums in the Netherlands.
-He is also Professor of Material Culture and Critical Heritage Studies in the faculty of humanities at the Vrije University in Amsterdam.
-Prior to these appointments, Wayne was head of the curatorial department at the Tropenmuseum, Keeper of Anthropology at the Horniman Museum in London, and Director of the Museums of History and Ethnography in Kingston, Jamaica.
+Wayne Modest is the Director of Content for the National Museum of Worldcultures and the Wereldmuseum, Rotterdam and head of the Research Center of Material Culture.
+He is also professor of Material Culture and Critical Heritage Studies (by special appointment) in the faculty of humanities at the Vrije Universiteit, Amsterdam (VU).
+Modest was previously, head of the curatorial department at the Tropenmuseum, Amsterdam; Keeper of Anthropology at the Horniman Museum in London, and Director of the Museums of History and Ethnography in Kingston, Jamaica.

 Ann M. Kakaliouras (she/they) is an Associate Professor of Anthropology at Whittier College, a small liberal arts college near Los Angeles, California that serves a student body comprised of over 70% BIPOC and 40% first generation students.
 She started out in academia as a bioarchaeologist, but has retooled her research toward Science Studies, Indigenous Studies, and the history of North American physical/biological anthropology.
 Her primary research interest is in the phenomenon of repatriation—specifically the ways in which repatriation may encourage further decolonization efforts both within and outside of Anthropology.